aboutcoders/job-bundle/README.md

   db_driver: orm
 ```

-### Register a doctrine mapping type for a job status
+### Register a doctrine mapping type for the job status

 ```yaml
 doctrine: